Offshore oil and gas in the United States: Production

+In recent years, the Gulf of Mexico alone accounted for about 15% of all domestic oil production and 2% of domestic natural gas production.
+Despite some fluctuations due to new deep-water discoveries and technological advancements, offshore production continues to play a crucial role in the U.S. energy landscape.

+In 2023, federal offshore tracts produced approximately 15% of the oil and 2% of the natural gas in the United States.
+The Gulf of Mexico remains a critical area for offshore production, housing several of the nation's largest oil fields.
+Notable fields include Mars-Ursa, Thunder Horse, and Atlantis, which continue to contribute significantly to the country's oil reserves.

+The oil production in the offshore area owned by the federal government reached approximately 602 e6oilbbl in 2023, reflecting a significant recovery and surpassing previous records.

 Ownership of offshore oil and gas

 The issue of state versus federal ownership has a long and contentious history (see Tidelands).
 The US Supreme Court ruled in 1947 that the federal government owned all the seabed off the California coast; the court applied the same doctrine against Louisiana and Texas in 1950.
 The court ruling invalidated existing state leases over producing offshore oil fields in the three states.
 However, the US Congress passed the Submerged Land Act in 1953, which recognized state ownership of the seabed within 3 nmi of the shore.
 That same year Congress also passed the Outer Continental Shelf Act, which gave the federal government jurisdiction over minerals on and under the seabed farther offshore from state waters.

 The first federal offshore lease sale was held in 1954, to offer oil production rights under federal seabed in offshore Louisiana.

 State ownership

 Each coastal state owns the territory extending 3 nmi from the shore at mean low tide, and has jurisdiction to decide whether or not, and under what terms, to lease the territory for oil and gas.
 Exceptions include Texas and the west coast of Florida, which for historical reasons own the seabed out to 9 nmi from the shore.
 Louisiana is included in the 3 nautical mile rule, but because it had active offshore leases defined before 1950 (and before most other states), its territory is measured using the Admiralty Nautical Mile, while other states use the International Nautical Mile, adopted by the United States in 1954.

 The exact definition of the shoreline, dividing state waters offshore and potential private land onshore, depends on state law.
 Shifting shorelines in the vicinity of oil fields have been a thorny issue.
 In the Goose Creek field along the coast in Harris County, Texas, so much oil was produced that the ground elevation sank ten or more feet, putting some privately owned oil-producing lands below sea level.
 The state of Texas then declared that the newly submerged land, along with its oil revenue, was state property.